guilherme-pereira/QTLpoly/README.md

 # QTLpoly

 The R package `qtlpoly` (v.
 0.1-0) is an under development software to map quantitative trait loci (QTL) in full-sib families of outcrossing autopolyploid species based on a random-effect multiple QTL model (Pereira et al. 2019).

+In order to do so, you will need a genetic map from which conditional probabilities of putative QTL can be computed.
+We recommend [`MAPpoly`](https://github.com/mmollina/MAPpoly) (Mollinari and Garcia 2019), a hidden Markov model-based R package to construct genetic maps in autopolyploids.

 Variance components associated with putative QTL are tested using score statistics from the R package `varComp` (v.
 0.2-0) (Qu et al. 2013).
 Final models are fitted using residual maximum likelihood (REML) from the R package `sommer` (v.
 3.6) (Covarrubias-Pazaran 2016).
 Plots for visualizing the results are based on `ggplot2` (v.
 3.1.0) (Wickham 2016).

 ## Install `qtlpoly` package